EinEtw4s/transcribe_bot/README.md

 # transcribe_bot
-Telegram or Discord bot that automatically transcribes audio messages
+Telegram or Discord bot that automatically transcribes audio messages based on OpenAI Whisper and ffmpeg.

 ## How to run it
 1. Install the requirements.txt